HenryDayHall/CORSIKA8/README.md

 Generation of CORSIKA: A Framework for the Simulation of Particle Cascades in Astroparticle Physics", Comput.Softw.Big Sci.
 3 (2019) 2](https://doi.org/10.1007/s41781-018-0013-0).
-We kindly ask (and expect) any relevant improvement or addition to be offered or contributed to the main CORSIKA 8 repository for the benefit of the whole community.
+We kindly ask (and require) any relevant improvement or addition to be offered or contributed to the main CORSIKA 8 repository for the benefit of the whole community.